nikitakumari2/Predictive-Analysis--Diabetes/README.md

     pip install -r requirements.txt
     ```
 4.  **Run the script**:
-    Execute the Python script in an interactive environment like VS Code or a Jupyter Notebook to see the outputs and visualizations.
+    Execute the Python script (`predict.py`) in an interactive environment like VS Code or a Jupyter Notebook to see the outputs and visualizations.
-    ```bash
-    # Run predict.py in your preferred IDE
-    ```